The Right to a Speedy Denial

 You can still look, still send me, send me your favorite scruffy dogs on Instagram at Jesse Thorne, very famous.

 Or just follow me on Instagram.
+Just follow them.

+But you know what?
+Send me your favorite scruffy dogs.
 Remember, I want mutts and I don't want dogs where you're like, oh my God, he's so ugly.

+He's cute.
 I want actual cute dogs.

 They should look like Benji or something.
+We're also on TikTok and YouTube at judgejohnhodgman pod.

-You can watch whole episodes of our program on YouTube.
+You can watch whole episodes of our program. on YouTube.

 It is a ton of fun to watch there.

-You can also find special exclusive video-only content on those platforms.
+Make sure you smash the like and subscribe buttons there.
+You can also find special special exclusive video-only content on those platforms.

 So go check those out as well.

 And by the way, speaking of special exclusive content, we've been having a great time recording membo mailbag episodes.
+Once a month, we are making a special episode just for members of Maximum Fund.

 So if you're a Max Fund member, get your bonus feed in order.
+If you're not, you can become a member at maximumfund.org slash join.

-Thank you to JP Devine on Apple Podcasts for our five-star rating.
+Thank you to JP Devine on Apple Podcast for our five-star rating.
+You want to read that, John?

 Yeah, JP says, I don't know how they do it, but every episode, no matter how goofy the dispute, it's touching.

-John, that's me, finds a ton of funny, but also a lot of warmth in the relationship between the litigans.
+John, that's me, finds a ton of funny, but also a lot of warmth in the relationship between the Lydigans.
+And guess what?
+Thank you, JP, but guess what?
+So does Jesse Thorne.

 Couldn't do it without you, Jesse.
+Oh, thank you, friend.

-And of course, we couldn't couldn't do it without our wonderful listeners and listener members like you, JP Devine.
+And of course, we couldn't do it without our wonderful listeners and listener members like you, JP Devine.

 If you're listening to us on Apple Podcasts, why don't you please go over there and give us a rating and review?
+It really does help people discover the show, as does pressing that like button.

 I don't want you to smash anything.

-But pressing those like buttons, the subscribe buttons, those notification buttons over on YouTube, sharing our social media stories, sharing,
+We're too tired to smash.
+But pressing those like buttons, the subscribe buttons, those notification buttons over on YouTube, sharing our social media stories,

 saving them, commenting, all of that stuff really does help people discover the show.
+And we're really grateful to you for doing those things.

 Judge John Hodgman was created by Jesse Thorne and John Hodgman.
+This episode recorded at MaxFun HQ by Jennifer Marmer.

 KT Wegman was helping out a lot there too.
+Our thanks to her for her video help.

 Our social media manager is Natty Lopez.
+Our podcast edited by A.J.

-Our video editor is Daniel Spear.
+McKeon.
+Our video editor is Daniel Speer.

 And of course, Jennifer is our ever-capable producer.

-Now Swift Justice, where we answer your small disputes with quick judgment.
+Now, Swift Justice, where we answer your small disputes with quick judgment.
+Here's something from Mayor Poopenmeier

+on the Maximum Fun subreddit.
 There we go.

 That's a good name.
+Mayor Poopenmeier.

+What do they got to say?
 I request an injunction against the entire country of England insisting that I need to own an electric tea kettle.
+I already have an appliance that heats up everything.

 Why do I need another one that just heats up a thing?

 I'm not going to insist, Mayor Poopenmeier, that you get an electric tea kettle.
+But you need to know, I live in a place.

-But you need to know, I live in a place called New York City where my counter space is extremely minimal.
+called New York City where my counter space is extremely minimal.

 If I had extra real estate, if I had extra counters, would I have an electric tea kettle?
+Absolutely.
+They're incredible.

 I'd be drinking a lot more tea to boot.
+I think they're wonderful.

 And I think people who love tea and love pour over coffee or whatever,

 they're terrific.
+They're terrific.

 But if they're not for you, they're not for you.
+And guess what?
+I hate to break it to you, Mayor Puppenmeier.

 I don't think the country of England cares what you buy.
+Go do your own thing.

+Hey, we're now past Memorial Day.
 As noted, I am wearing my shorts under my robe.

+It's getting warm.
 It's getting to be summertime.

-It's getting to be funner time.
+It's getting to be a funner time.

-We're probably going to have Monty Belmonte coming through pretty soon.
+And that means I want your summertime disputes.
+We're probably going to have Monte Belmonte coming through pretty soon.

 We want to hear all your summertime fun time disputes.